Eurasian blue tit: Parasites

-Eurasian blue tits are known to be host to feather mites, and rarely lice and flat flies.
-In Europe, the only feather mite species known to live on the blue tit host is Proctophyllodes stylifer.
-However, this mite seems to be of no concern to the bird as, until now, it is only known to feed on dead feather tissue.
-P. stylifer lives all its developmental stages, i.e. egg, larva, protonymph, tritonymph and adult, within the plumage of the same host.
-The usual sites where P. stylifer is encountered are the remiges and the rectrices of the bird where they can be found randomly positioned between the barbs of the rachis.
+Eurasian blue tits are known to be host to feather mites, and occasionally lice and flat flies.
+In Europe, the only feather mite species known to live on blue tits is Proctophyllodes stylifer.
+However, this mite does not appear to cause any harm to the bird, as it is only known to feed on dead feather tissue.
+P. stylifer lives through all its developmental stages, i.e. egg, larva, protonymph, tritonymph and adult, within the plumage of the same host.
+The usual sites where P. stylifer is encountered are in the remiges and the rectrices of the bird where they can be found randomly positioned between the barbs of the rachis.

 Status and conservation

-In Europe the long-term population trend of the Eurasian blue tit is positive with a 30 percent increase between 1980 and 2016.
-In the same period there was a 500 km northward shift of the range limit in Fennoscandia.
-Laying dates have advanced and the warmer springs increase the possibility of second broods.
+The long-term population trend of the Eurasian blue tit in Europe is positive, with numbers increasing by 30 per cent between 1980 and 2016.
+During this period, the range limit shifted northwards by 500 km in Fennoscandia.
+Laying dates have advanced, and the warmer springs increase the likelihood of second broods.
 The species is classified as a of least concern in the Red list of the International Union for Conservation of Nature, and as a Green Status species, since 1996, by the Royal Society for the Protection of Birds in the United Kingdom.

 Cultural significance

 The Eurasian blue tit has appeared on many stamps and ornaments.
-Its most recent appearance on a British stamp was the 2025 "Garden Wildlife" series.
+Its most recent appearance on a British stamp was in the 2025 "Garden Wildlife" series.